natasha-kolom/Machine_learning_portfolio/README.md

 - **Methods**: We implemented SMOTE and RandomUnderSampler to address class imbalance in the dataset.
 The models trained include Logistic Regression, K-Nearest Neighbors (KNN), Decision Trees, and XGBoost.
 Hyperparameter tuning was applied to improve the performance of these models using GridSearchCV and Hyperport.
 - **Key Objective**: Accurately predict whether a customer will subscribe to a term deposit, helping banks optimize their marketing campaigns and improve customer acquisition strategies.

-### Bank Customer Churn Prediction
+### Forecasting the number of passengers on international airlines

-- **Directory**: `bank-customer-churn-prediction`
+- **Directory**: `Forecasting the number of passengers on international airlines`
-- **Description**: This project focuses on predicting customer churn using data from the *Bank Customer Churn Prediction (DLU Course)* dataset.
-Our goal is to create a classification model to determine whether a customer will continue using their bank account or close it.
-- **Methods**: We implemented gradient-boosting algorithms, specifically **XGBoost** and **LightGBM**, to optimize model accuracy.
-Additionally, the **HyperOpt** library was used for hyperparameter tuning.
-- **Key Objective**: Accurately predict customer churn to help banks enhance customer retention strategies.
+- **Description**: The primary objective of this project is to forecast the number of international airline passengers in units of 1,000 for a given year and month.
+The dataset contains a single feature: Number of passengers (labelled as Passengers), which records the number of passengers flying on international airlines each month.
+The goal is to use Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN), to predict future passenger numbers based on historical data.
+LSTM is specifically chosen for its ability to capture temporal dependencies in time-series data.
+- **Methods**: The model is built using LSTM, and the Adam optimizer is used for training.
+The model evaluation involves checking the performance based on loss and prediction accuracy over the test data.
+- **Key Objective**: The main goal is to accurately forecast future passenger numbers, which could assist airlines in better understanding travel demand, optimizing flight schedules, and improving resource allocation strategies.

 ### Store Demand Time Series Modeling